semrush/intergalactic/website/docs/components/button/button-code.md

 ## Button with Icon

-To use a button with a single icon, you need to wrap it in an `<Button.Addon/>`.
+To use a button with a single icon, you need to wrap it in the `<Button.Addon/>`.

 ::: sandbox